lavajuno/mirrorlog/README.md

 2023-10-16 10:30:10 [ ERROR ] Website        : GET /admin.html 403 FORBIDDEN
 ```

+To prevent your connection from timing out, you can periodically send the server a keep-alive ping:

+`@KeepAlive\r\n`

+The server will echo the above line back to you to indicate that the timeout has been reset.

 You can tinker with the server easily using `telnet` (all communication will be human-readable).

 ## Licensing